 The imaging enhancement has coincided with recent major advances in applications of machine learning and AI, in particular the development of computational algorithms that can learn how to extract meaningful information from raw images85,86.
 This includes the automated segmentation and classification of anatomical structures as well as the detection of abnormalities.
 Recently, machine learning techniques such as deep learning have demonstrated enormous potential as diagnostic tools by identifying conditions on a par with experts, such as skin cancer and diabetic retinopathy29,87.
-Development of these algorithms require training on thousands of images to produce robust results, and hence make UKB an ideal dataset.
+Development of these algorithms requires training on thousands of images to produce robust results, making UKB an ideal dataset.
 For example, machine learning techniques were applied to UKB cardiac MRI scans to identify aortic valve malformations and subsequent major cardiac events88.
 While this analysis was performed on only the first 10,000 imaged participants, it clearly demonstrates the use of UKB as a valuable resource for AI research using the imaging data.

-A key aspect of UKB is its prospective study design, which will progressively enhance its value by supporting research concerning the associations between IDPs and a range incident health outcomes.
+A key aspect of UKB is its prospective study design, which will progressively enhance its value by supporting research concerning the associations between IDPs and a range of incident health outcomes.
 This is important, as cross-sectional analyses cannot determine temporality of an observed association and are particularly affected by reverse causation, i.e. when the outcome influences the exposure.
 Data from national death and cancer registries and hospital inpatient data are available for the full cohort, with data from primary care made available for about half the cohort in late 2019.
-Primary care will be an immensely valuable for capturing conditions often diagnosed outside of a hospital inpatient setting.
+Primary care will be immensely valuable for capturing conditions often diagnosed outside of a hospital inpatient setting.
 For example, compared to using only death registry and hospital admissions records, incorporating primary care data could increase the number of incident cases identified in the UKB cohort by 2021 by ~150% for dementia (5,400 to 13,000 cases), by ~50% for stroke (8,300 to 12,900 cases), by over 100% for chronic obstructive pulmonary disorder (13,300 to 30,600 cases) and by ~100% for Parkinson’s disease (2,000 to 4,000 cases).
 Additional case ascertainment is being aided by online questionnaires which are being developed to collect information on outcomes poorly captured through medical records, such as those related to cognitive function, digestive health, pain, sleep and mental health.

-External groups are also enhancing the resource by performing cohort-wide assays on the biological samples, including whole genome sequencing (funded by government, charity and industry), exome sequencing (led by Regeneron and a consortium of industry partners), leukocyte telomere length (University of Leicester, UK) and NMR-metabolomics (Nightingale Health).
-In line with UKB return of results policy, these data will be returned to UKB and integrated into the resource to be accessible to all researchers on an approved application.
+External academic and commercial groups are also enhancing the resource by performing cohort-wide assays on the biological samples, including whole genome sequencing (funded by government, charity and industry), exome sequencing (led by Regeneron and a consortium of industry partners), leukocyte telomere length (University of Leicester, UK) and NMR-metabolomics (Nightingale Health).
+In line with UKB return of results policy, these data will be returned to UKB and integrated into the resource to be accessible to all researchers registered with an approved application.

-Conclusion (First level heading)
+Conclusion